 Once your blog is setup, the next thing you want to do is to produce quality content.

 The second thing you’ll want to do is to create your first blog post, if you haven’t already.
 Don’t just throw something out there to say you have a blog post.
 Write a quality, valuable, informative article.
 A good rule of thumb is to make sure your article is around at least 800 words.
 This varies by niche though.
 Chose a length that feels right to you.
 There are no hard and fast rules here.

 My posts are usually between 1,500 – 5,000 words long.
 My niche is geared towards helping people start a blog and earning money online.
+Your first $1,000 as a brand new blogger is dependant on the quality of your work.
+You want to make sure you provide value in your blog posts.
 My niche is a bit more informative and my posts are generally longer.
 If you’re a fashion blogger for instance, your posts may not be as long as mine as your blog posts will consist mainly of images.
 Every blogger is different and it depends on your niche.
 A good rule of thumb is to check out what other bloggers in your niche are doing and possibly use their blog posts as a guideline for your own.